apache/mxnet/docs/tutorials/python/profiler.md

 #### Nsight Compute

 Nsight Compute is available in CUDA 10 toolkit, but can be used to profile code running CUDA 9.
-You don’t get a timeline view, but you get many low level statistics about each individual kernel executed and can compare multiple runs (i.e. create a baseline).
+You don't get a timeline view, but you get many low level statistics about each individual kernel executed and can compare multiple runs (i.e. create a baseline).

 ![Nsight Compute](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/tutorials/python/profiler/profile_nsight_compute.png)